davidsferreira02/lbaw2373/README.md

 ## Publishing your image

 You should keep your git master branch always functional and frequently build and deploy your code.
 To do so, you will create a _Docker image_ for your project and publish it at [Docker Hub](https://hub.docker.com/).
-LBAW's production machine will frequently pull all these images and make them available at http://lbaw21gg.lbaw-prod.fe.up.pt/.
+LBAW's production machine will frequently pull all these images and make them available at http://lbaw21gg.lbaw.fe.up.pt/.

-BTW, this demo repository is available at http://demo.lbaw-prod.fe.up.pt/.
+BTW, this demo repository is available at http://demo.lbaw.fe.up.pt/.
-Make sure you are inside FEUP's network or are using the VPN.
+To view it make sure you are inside FEUP's network or are using the VPN.

 First thing you need to do is create a [Docker Hub](https://hub.docker.com/) account and get your username from it.
 Once you have a username, let your Docker know who you are by executing: